-The conversion feature of the preferred stock is considered a derivative according to ASC 815 "Derivatives and Hedging", however, the fair values of the derivative as of December 31, 2010 and December 31, 2009 were not material, and therefore are not reflected in the financial statements.
+The conversion feature of the preferred stock is considered a derivative according to ASC 815 "Derivatives and Hedging", therefore, the fair values of the derivative are reflected in the financial statements as a liability, which was determined to be \$81,101 as of December 31, 2011 and has been included as "change in fair value of conversion feature" on the accompanying Statement of Operations.
+As of December 31, 2010, the fair value of the derivative was not material, and therefore not reflected in the financial statements.

-7. Stock-based compensation
+8. Stock-based compensation